malihamza/linear-regression-classification-kernelize/README.md

-# linear-regression-classification-kernilize
+# linear-regression-classification-kernelize
-This is linear regression use for classification of iris data with kernlize method
+This is linear regression use for classification of iris data with kernelize method